One Week Left to Save

 Register for ZERO TO THREE's Virtual Annual Conference 2021.
 Take heart and join us October 25-29 to deepen your learning and practice.Register by 8/10 for the early bird rate

 Wisconsin Home Visiting Programs Address Adverse Early Childhood Experiences

+In addition to using the CES, FFHV offers communities of practice that provide a regular venue for peer-to-peer support, and additional professional development opportunities for staff to more effectively support parents with significant trauma histories who are at risk for maternal depression or anxiety.
 The state is also building its reflective supervision capacity, linking infant mental health consultants to each home visiting program, and growing a cadre of mental health providers with the Wisconsin Alliance for Infant Mental Health Endorsement at Level III or IV.
 In addition, home visitors are engaged in reviewing program data and creating a plan for how the data can shape practice and lead to improved trauma-informed services.

 Revised July 2020

 In 2012, Wisconsin reapplied for and was awarded the Race to the Top Early Learning Challenge (RTT-ELC) grant and proposed the following targets to improve its early learning and development (ELD) sy…